SynfiniDLT/daml-tokenization-toolkit/wallet-ui/README.md

 ## Project Deployment Guide

-This guide provides step-by-step instructions for building and deploying the frontend applications using Docker.
+This guide provides step-by-step instructions for building and deploying the frontend application.
 Please deploy the backend according to [wallet view readme](../wallet-views/README.md) before deploying the frontend.

 To build the project, execute the following command: